80 Fun Facts About Albania

 74. Albania is only 10km away from the coast of Corfu at its closest section.

-75, Norman Wisdom was considered a cult actor during the dictatorship of Hoxha, and he was one of the few western actors to be shown in the country.
+75, Norman Wisdom was considered a cult actor during the rule of dictator Enver Hoxha, and he was one of the few Western actors to be allowed to be shown in the country under the leadership of Enver Hoxha.

 76, Albania shares land borders with Greece, Macedonia, Serbia, and Montenegro.